dogshoes/gotenna-flash-dumper/README.md

 Requires Python 2.7.5 and [pyserial 2](https://pypi.python.org/pypi/pyserial).
 Tested on Fedora 20, and will likely work fine on most any Linux distribution.

-Tested against goTenna firmware 00.15.04 and firmware 00.21.04, both versions work great.  goTennas are currently shipped from the factory running 00.15.04 and will be upgraded to 00.21.04 if you're using version 1.12 or later of the app.
+Tested against goTenna firmware 00.12.02, and firmware 00.21.04, both versions work great.
+The latest batch of goTennas are shipping from the factory with 00.21.04, older goTennas are upgraded if you're using version 1.12 or later of the app.

 ## Connect your goTenna